-1. Premises which are not connected and not required under SMC Section 21.16.040 (Section 3) of Ordinance 97016) to be connected to the public sewer system;

-2. Premises, the owner, agent, lessee, or occupant of which has not been notified in accordance with SMC Section 21.16.040 (Section 4 of Ordinance 97016) to connect to the public sewer system.

-B. There is hereby imposed upon all premises served by the Seattle Public Utilities and on which water is consumed, a City wastewater volume rate per CCF of metered flow per month.
-The minimum monthly wastewater volume charge shall be equal to the wastewater volume rate for one (1) CCF regardless of actual metered flow.
-Effective January 1, 1999, the wastewater volume rate shall be Four Dollars and Twelve Cents (\$4.12) per CCF.
-Effective January 1, 2000, the wastewater volume rate shall be Four Dollars and Fifteen Cents (\$4.15) per CCF plus an amount necessary pass-through to wastewater customers the cost of any King County treatment charge increases in 2000.
+- 1. Premises which are not connected and not required under SMC Section 21.16.040 (Section 3 of Ordinance 97016) to be connected to the public sewer system; - 2.
+Premises, the owner, agent, lessee, or occupant of which has not been notified in accordance with SMC Section 21.16.040 (Section 4 of Ordinance 97016) to connect to the public sewer system. - B. There is hereby imposed upon all premises served by the Seattle Public Utilities and on which water is consumed, a City wastewater volume rate per CCF of metered flow per month.
+The minimum monthly wastewater volume charge shall be equal to the wastewater volume rate for one (1) CCF regardless of actual metered flow. - 1.
+Effective January 1, 1999 the wastewater volume rate shall be Four Dollars and Twelve Cents (\$4.12) per CCF for all premises.
+Effective December 31, 1999, the wastewater volume rate shall be Four Dollars and Thirty-two Cents (\$4.32) per CCF plus an amount necessary to pass-through to wastewater customers the cost of any King County treatment charge increases in 2001 for all premises except master-metered premises within an eligible project (as defined in Seattle Municipal Code Section 21.04.280) that has received funding from Seattle Public Utilities for sewer improvements.
+Effective December 31, 1999, the wastewater volume rate shall be Seven Dollars and Sixty-six Cents (\$7.66) per CCF water plus an amount necessary to pass-through to wastewater customers the cost of any King County treatment charge increases in 2001 for premises that are mastered-metered for water and located within an eligible project (as defined by